Angry dad’s fury after trip to the cinema costs him £70

 ...with the ticket prices a drink & some sweets for [the kids] your looking at £70.
 That means a man of 25 on national minimum wage has to graft 10hrs to take 2 kids to the cinema for 1.5hrs on his day off.
 Madness.

 10 hours!
 Pretty shocking.
 Hopefully Dean will get a pay rise now that the National Living Wage has come into effect.
-Being 25 years old, he is lucky enough to qualify for it (but only just)!

-One Vue customer services representative responded to Dean’s complaint, saying that customers are allowed bring in their own snacks and drinks with them to the cinema.
+One Vue Customer Services representative responded to Dean's complaint, saying that customers are allowed bring in their own snacks and drinks with them to the cinema.

 We'll remember that one... thanks.